code-for-food/blog-source/_posts/2014-11-27-crystal-getting-started.markdown

 ```

 That's all!
 Hope you guys love it :D
-I will have anather post about syntax and semantics :)
+I will have another post about syntax and semantics :)
 Thanks